Minor and Cluster Requirements

 - One course in film/media theory

-Students will be admitted to the minor on recommendation of their advisor.
-Alternative, individualized concentrations for studying motion pictures may also be proposed.
+Students will be admitted to the minor on recommendation of the FMS Director.
+Alternatively, individualized concentrations for studying motion pictures may also be proposed.

 FMS offers five clusters, all in the humanities academic division.